clicon/clixon/test/README.md

 need to follow some rules to work properly, please look at one or two to get the idea.

-See also the [site.sh](#site.sh) for example for skipping tests or setting some site-specific variables.
+See also the [site.sh](#site-sh) for example for skipping tests or setting some site-specific variables.

+## Continuous Integration

+CI is done via [Travis CI](https://travis-ci.org/clicon/clixon).

+In the CI process, the system is built and configured and then the [clixon test container](../docker/system) is built and the tests in this directory is executed.

 ## Getting started